-The District's capital assets for its governmental activities as of June 30, 2020, amounts to \$27,058,501 (net of accumulated depreciation).
+The District's capital assets for its governmental activities as of June 30, 2021, amounts to \$26,251,635 (net of accumulated depreciation).
 The investment in capital assets includes land, buildings, equipment, computers, and book and library materials.
-The total decrease in District's capital assets for the current fiscal year was 5.0%.
-The decrease was due to the District disposing of more capital assets than they acquired this year.
+The total decrease in District's capital assets for the current fiscal year was 2.98%, which was driven by depreciation.